Lauren C. Howe © All rights reserved.

 It can backfire when doctors make a show of their own healthy living.
 The British Psychological Society Research Digest, April 2017.

-How rapport with doctors affects patient health outcomes
+How mindsets shape patient health outcomes

 Portraits on COVID-19 protective gear reveal human faces providing care.
 Stanford Medicine, April 2020.